Gigas002/software-and-services/README.md

 - [DuckDuckGo Privacy Essentials](https://github.com/duckduckgo/duckduckgo-privacy-extension) -- enables DuckDuckGo search in search bar by default, blocks some trackers and stuff
 - [ff2mpv](https://github.com/woodruffw/ff2mpv) -- adds an ability to play any browser video through mpv.
 Read more in **media players** section below.
 There's also a ready [AUR package](https://aur.archlinux.org/packages/ff2mpv-native-messaging-host-git/) for this
-- [Firefox containers](https://github.com/mozilla/multi-account-containers) -- firefox containers for using multiple accounts in one browser instance
 - [Maximize all windows](https://github.com/ericchase/maximize-all-windows) -- useful when using arkenox's user.js, read more below
 - [Plasma Integration](https://invent.kde.org/plasma/plasma-browser-integration) -- if you're using KDE desktop; usually KDE suggests it itself
 - [Skip redirect](https://github.com/sblask/webextension-skip-redirect) -- as the title says - blocks some annoiying redirects